zha0/BloodyAv/README.md

 4. XOR Encryption with Dynamic Key Generation
 5. Sandbox Evasion via Loaded DLL Enumeration
 6. Sandbox Evasion via Checking Processors, Memory, and Time
+7. You Can Also Add Your Own SystemCall in SystemCall.h File For Some Kind Of Customization.

 ## Disclamer